CSC207-2023Y-UofT/course-project-larklink/README.md

 If you enter the room name which does not exist or which is invalid, an error message will be shown.
 ### Send Messages (and _lark_)
 ### Leave a Room
+## Clean Architecture
+Separation of Concerns: The nteractor is part of the application core, and it is responsible for handling the business logic related to sending and retrieving messages.
+It communicates with the outer layers (presenter and database) through interfaces (InputBoundary, OutputBoundary, and DBGateway), ensuring a clear separation of concerns between different layers of the application.
+The Interactor does not have any direct dependencies on specific frameworks or libraries.
+Its dependencies are abstracted through interfaces, and the actual implementations are provided externally (injected) during runtime.
+This design ensures that the core business logic remains agnostic of the technologies used in the outer layers.
 ## Solid Principle
 Single Responsibility Principle (SRP): All Interactor classes appears to have a single responsibility, which is to handle the interaction between the presenter and the database for feature related operations.